luizhlelis/elastic-beanstalk-playground/README.md

 docker-compose up --build migrations
 ```

+> **NOTE:** there are two docker-compose files, one to run locally, and another one to be deployed in Elastic Beanstalk [infra/docker-compose.yml](infra/docker-compose.yml)

 If you want to create a new migration (after an entity model update, for example), type the following command in
 the [root](./) folder: